lightfoot-labs/rsc-badge-programming/README.md

 You will also need 6 jumper wires either soldered to the pins, or you will need a 6-pin connector.
 Ideally you'd use a 2.54 mm pitch pogo pin connector, but you can also use a 6-pin male header with the same pitch.

 I ordered a pogo pin connector for this project but it never showed up, so I used a 6-pin header instead.
 If you take this approach make sure you hold the header to the board at an angle so you are making sufficient electrical contact as shown in the photo.
+Not enough solid contact = Arduino IDE will throw errors when you try to program the board.

 ![](images/board_contact.png)

+Whichever method you use, keep in mind that you will be providing power to the board through the 5V and GND pins, so be careful about aligning them correctly (so you don't slip and short anything out).

 Here is the board pinout: